 Three specialist pathways are available which enable you to tailor the programme to meet your individual needs:

 The Leadership and Management pathway can be studied on a 1-year full-time or 2-3 year part-time basis.
 Other pathways are available on a 4-year part-time basis only.

 MSc Leadership Development (Clinical Leadership) is ideal if you work as a clinician and wish to focus on clinical leadership;

 MSc Leadership Development (Leadership and Management) is for those who are working, or aspire to work, in a leadership or management role;

 MSc Leadership Development (Medical Leadership and Management) is suitable for doctors, offering bespoke modules which provide a medical content and a business focus.

-The assessment strategy will focus on the synthesis and critical application of theory to practice in relation to your leadership role.
-A variety of assessment strategies will be utilised to provide balance including essays, presentations, a leadership development plan, reflective diaries, seminars, online discussion and the undertaking of a project.
+The assessment strategy will focus on the synthesis and critical application of theory to practice in relation to your current or future leadership role.
+A variety of assessment strategies will be utilised to provide balance including essays, presentations, portfolios, a leadership development plan, reflective diaries, seminars, online discussion and the undertaking of a project.
 You will be assessed both formatively to support your development and summatively to demonstrate achievement of learning outcomes.